Felix-Cau/MovieBooking/README.md

 ESLint – Ensures that the code is of high quality, consistent, and easy to read and maintain.

 Vite – Simplifies the initialization and creation of the web application.

+Bootstrap - I choose to use Bootstrap to get a clean looking navbar even though it wasn't requiered for the assignment.

 ## Purpose